 Teaching language: NO

 Teaching exam periods:

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel, January block.

 First time: Study year 2003-2004

 The course consists of a lecture series in the period September-November.
 Teaching period 2 will be influenced by guest lecturers, seminars and exercises.
 The group assignment will be handed out in October-November.
 An indivudal version will be accepted in spcial cases.
 Supervision and conduction of the work will happen mainly in teaching period 3.
 Submission in week 4.
 A one-day compulsory excursion will be held in teaching period 3, or possibly in the period October-December.

 Lectures.
-Seminars/colloquia with a teacher and professionals present.
+Seminars/colloquia with a teacher present.
 Group work/project/exercises including studies in Norwegian law litterature.

 STORDRANGE, B, LYNGHOLT, O. C., 2000 Ekspropriasjonserstatningsloven, kommentarutgave Universitetsforlaget, Oslo.